 Doctors usually use laser surgery for genital warts after other treatments have failed.
 Laser surgery for the treatment of genital warts is more expensive than many other treatment methods.

 Laser surgery requires specialized training and equipment.
-Some experts believe that the skill of the doctor performing the laser surgery affects surgical success.
-People thinking about laser surgery for genital warts should ask the doctor how many times he or she has done this procedure and about his or her success rate.
+Some experts believe that the skill of the doctor doing the laser surgery affects surgical success.
+People thinking about laser surgery for genital warts should ask the doctor how many times he or she has done this procedure and what his or her success rate is.

 Warts that are difficult to treat may be managed by adding other treatments, such as fluorouracil.
 Genital warts may be treated with fluorouracil before or after laser surgery.